Sacred Mountains of China: The Five Great Mountains

-The five mountains are among the best-known natural landmarks in Chinese history, and since the early periods in Chinese history, they have been the ritual sites of imperial worship and sacrifice by various emperors.
-The first legendary sovereigns of China went on excursions or formed processions to the summits of the Five Great Mountains.
+The five mountains are among the best-known natural landmarks in Chinese history and, since the early periods in Chinese history, they have been the ritual sites of imperial worship and sacrifice.
+In Chinese legend, the first sovereigns and emperors of China went on excursions or formed processions to the summits of the Five Great Mountains.
 Every visit took place at the same time of the year.
 The excursions were hunting trips and ended in ritual offerings to the reigning god.

-The emperors, starting with the First Emperor of Qin, formalized these expeditions and incorporated them into state ritual as prescribed by Confucianism.
+Historical emperors, starting with the First Emperor of the Qin, formalized these expeditions and incorporated them into state ritual.
 With every new dynasty, the new emperor hurried to the Five Great Mountains in order to lay claim to his newly acquired domains.
-Barring a number of interruptions, this imperial custom was preserved until the end of the last dynasty, when, after the fall of the Qing Dynasty in 1911, Yuan Shikai had himself crowned as emperor at the Temple of Heaven in Beijing.
+Despite unavoidable interruptions, this imperial custom was preserved until the end of the last dynasty, when, after the fall of the Qing dynasty in 1911, Yuan Shikai had himself crowned as emperor at the Temple of Heaven in Beijing.
 But just to be safe, he also made an offer to the god of the northern Mount Heng.

 In the 2000s formal sacrifices both in Confucian and Taoist styles have been resumed.
 The Five Great Mountains have become places of pilgrimage where hundreds of pilgrims gather in temples and caves.
-Although the Five Great Mountains are not traditionally canonized as having any exclusive religious affiliations, many of them have a strong Taoist presence, thus the five mountains are also grouped by some as part of "Sacred Taoist Mountains".
+Although the Five Great Mountains are not traditionally canonized as having any exclusive religious affiliations, many of them have a strong Taoist presence, thus the five mountains are also grouped by some as part of the "Sacred Taoist Mountains".
 There are also various Buddhist temples and Confucian academies built on these mountains.

 Alternatively, these mountains are sometimes referred to by the respective directions: the "Northern Great Mountain" (北嶽 (北岳, Běi Yuè)), "Southern Great Mountain" (南嶽 (南岳, Nán Yuè)), "Eastern Great Mountain" (東嶽 (东岳, Dōng Yuè)), "Western Great Mountain" (西嶽 (西岳, Xī Yuè)), and "Central Great Mountain" (中嶽 (中岳, Zhōng Yuè)).